 The NIE (Número de Identificación de Extranjero), meaning – Foreigners Identification Number, is the identification number issued to people who are not a Spanish nationals.

 The National Police, (Cuerpo Nacional de Policia), handle the issue of NIE’s, and any one planning to carry out a transaction in Spain, e.g. buying a car, holiday home, or various other interests, needs to have one.

 The NIE identifies you whenever you do something official, or which involves the authorities.
 For example paying taxes, buying a property; signing a document at Notary; starting a business; or becoming a director of a Spanish company.

 The NIE is not a fiscal (tax) residency identification – you can have a NIE and be fiscal resident in another country, however it is used to link payments to you that may be due, including tax amongst others.
-Both EU citizens and non-EU citizens are issued with NIE’s, and if you become resident, you keep the same NIE when you apply for your residence certificate.
+Both EU citizens and non-EU citizens are issued with NIE’s, and if you become resident, you keep the same NIE when you apply for your residence certificate or card.

 How to Get an NIE

-NOTE: If you are planning to take up residence in Spain, but want to start getting things organised first before registering as a resident (recommended), when you attend your NIE appointment, if the Police Officer queries why you need an NIE or asks if you are moving to Spain, make sure you give the specific reason, e.g. buying a house, rental contract etc. It is not uncommon for the handling officer to refuse to process the NIE application and insist that you apply for a residency certificate, if they think you are moving to Spain.
+NOTE: If you are planning to take up residence in Spain, but want to start getting things organised first before registering as a resident (recommended).
+When you attend your NIE appointment, if the Police Officer queries why you need an NIE or asks if you are moving to Spain, make sure you give the specific reason, e.g. buying a house, rental contract etc. It is not uncommon for the handling officer to refuse to process the NIE application and insist that you apply for a residency certificate, if they think you are moving to Spain.
 Taking up Spanish Residency usually requires planning and in most cases isn’t something you should be railroaded into unprepared.